-“We are really excited about the growth of this program,” said Brent Manning, President of CMG’s Board of Directors.
+“We are really excited about the growth of this program,” said Brent Manning, President of the Guild’s Board of Directors.
 “It provides a great opportunity to educate consumers about the roles local farms and malt play in the world of craft beer and spirits.”

 Over the last year, the Craft Malt Certified Seal has been incorporated into numerous label designs and social media posts.
 These efforts were recently highlighted during Craft Malt Week (September 27-October 3, 2020).
 The campaign reached over 20,000 people through a combination of social media highlights and virtual events organized by craft maltsters, brewers, distillers, and malt researchers from around the globe.